 I just got back from a much needed weekend getaway.
 Big Bear Lake is only two hours away from LA and at an altitude of 7,000 feet, it is much cooler than home this time of the year.
 Also, Big Bear is pet-friendly! 🐾

-Thick rain clouds rolled in on early Sunday morning and the temperature was stuck at 45 F all morning.
+Thick rain clouds rolled in on early Sunday morning and the temperature was stuck at 45 degrees all morning.
 What a drastic change it was from 83 degrees back home.

 We had a view of the lake the whole time.
 We took little trails to the lake to explore as well.

-Oh yeah, it was time to head back.
+Rain clouds were coming toward us.
+It was time to head back.
 Luckily, it only rained on Sunday and I was able to explore two trails on this trip.
 I can’t wait to share them with you!
-Until then..